Destin Water Taxi 2026 Rates, Stops and Everything You Need to Know

 People boarding the Destin Water Taxi from Margaritaville

 Activities include an escape room, axe throwing, virtual games and rides, a laser maze, theater, zip line, climbing wall, free fall, mini golf, trampolines, and much more.
-You can also walk along the marina and watch the fishing charters come in with their fresh catch.
+You can also walk along the marina and watch fishing charters come in with their fresh catch.

 People gathered around the Fishing docks at Harborwalk Marina in Destin